-Sana M Al-Khatib MD, MHSProfessor of Medicine, Duke Clinical Research Institute, Duke University Medical Center, Durham, NC
+Sana M. Al-Khatib MD, MHSProfessor of Medicine, Duke Clinical Research Institute, Duke University Medical Center, Durham, North Carolina

 DisclosuresDr.
 Al-Kahtib reports no disclosures.

 - Comparative Effectiveness of LAAO vs Oral Anticoagulation According to Sex

 - Respiratory Fluoroquinolones Are Associated With Increased Risk of Sudden Cardiac Death in Patients on Hemodialysis

 - Effect of Dapagliflozin on Ventricular Arrhythmias, Resuscitated Cardiac Arrest, or Sudden Death in HFrEF

 - Improved Risk Stratification for Ventricular Arrhythmias and Sudden Death in Patients With Nonischemic Dilated Cardiomyopathy

 - Non-Ischemic Ring-Like Left Ventricular Scar Is Prognostic in Patients With Apparently Idiopathic Non-Sustained Ventricular Arrhythmias